KIT-MBS/pyrexMD/README.md

 ## Tests
-To run the python tests install pytest, go into pyrexMD/tests folder and run
+To run the python tests with code coverage, run

-    python -m pytest
+    python -m pytest --cov=pyrexMD

 ## Examples
 To run one of the short examples, go into the pyrexMD/examples folder and run